elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 Both come back `TRUE`, we are allowed to scrape them.

 ### Scraping the emoji lists

-As we discovered above, we are allowed to scrape this site, they just ask we don't scrape more than once a minute.

 {% highlight r %}
 emoji_base = read_html(url_base) %>%